johnboronkas/photosynthesis/README.md

 # physical setup
 Setup with the board facing you and the sun start position at the top-right hand courner of the board.

-# settings
-Can set debug mode and advanced rules in `GameState`.

 # game file
 A list of moves from an initial gamestate that can be used to save, restore, or replay a game.
 Much like [chess notation](https://en.wikipedia.org/wiki/Chess_notation).